MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-PSSession.md

 ```

 ### -State
+Specifies a session state.
-Gets only sessions  in the specified state.
+This cmdlet gets only sessions in the specified state.
-Valid values are: All, Opened, Disconnected, Closed, and Broken.
+The acceptable values for this parameter are: All, Opened, Disconnected, Closed, and Broken.
 The default value is All.

 The session state value is relative to the current sessions.